-This is a question that I get asked all the time, not only by people who are on NLP training courses but also by clients, and the general public.
+I get asked the question”What is NLP?” all the time, not only by people who are on NLP training courses but also by clients, and the general public.
 It is probably one of the first questions that every NLP practitioner is asked and it is often one of the most confusing answers that anyone can give.

 Before I go into some of the problems that people have the explaining what NLP is, I will give you my take what I usually tell clients and trainees when I am asked this question.
 My answer is simple, and without jargon or, as is often the case, mysticism and mumbo-jumbo.

 My answer is this:

 And to me, this is a clear explanation as to what NLP is.
 It isn’t anything fantastic, mythical, or extraordinary; it is a simple tool set that can be applied by anyone to achieve some desired result.

 Unfortunately, many practitioners and master practitioners get caught up in the effectiveness of NLP to solve many clients issues that they have a tendency to attribute NLP with “phenomenal cosmic power”.
 This is often exacerbated by the Trainers who like to fill their courses with mummery and film-flam to add the the exclusivity of NLP, which may have made sense 20 years ago when NLP was still relatively new, but seems a little anachronistic today with the fund of available knowledge accessible by anyone with an interest.